A global site migration and re-brand for the Contact Center and Video Meetings provider.

 Which wasn’t terrible.
 But at the same time, it wasn’t exciting anyone in our prospective user base either.

-My counterpart on the brand communications side of the house, John Yarbrough, had a short list of agencies that fit the brand part of the bill.
+My counterparts on the brand communications side of the house, John Yarbrough and Kenneth Mack, had a short list of agencies that fit the brand part of the bill.
 And I added to it, a mix of agencies the company had evaluated for previous web builds.

 I firmly believe that design and development should go hand in hand.
 I feel this is especially critical for any vendor relationship.
 Interactions with key stakeholders will always be limited, and it really helps everyone to work from the same set of data points and shared perspective.
 I also felt that this choice would also limit any friction (or possibly even any finger pointing) as change requests and adjustments would undoubtedly need to made.